Poujhit/Neodemy/README.md

   </a>
 </p>

-> An E-Learning Android App with a reward System made using Flutter.
+> An E-Learning Android App with a reward System made using Flutter SDK.

 ## Usage